Overview

 command, which stands for print working directory.

-Unlike the graphical user interface, you cannot see what other directories or files are present just by being in a particular directory.
-You have to explicitly tell your computer to list them for you using the ls
+*Windows* If you type `pwd` in the Windows Command prompt, it doesn't recognize the command.
+Instead, type `cd` (or `chdir`) to view the current working directory. ### List Files *Mac* Unlike the graphical user interface, you cannot see what other directories or files are present just by being in a particular directory.
+You have to explicitly tell your computer to list them for you using the `ls` command.

 Press the up and down arrows on your keyboard to cycle through previously used commands in the terminal.
 Also, you can press TAB